 3) Sanctuary City – Again, I have never spoken to a resident that favors Huntington Beach being a sanctuary city, and it appears the City Attorney has taken steps to remove our city from California’s (illegal) sanctuary city regulations, certain elements within the city actively work to limit enforcement of current laws by not pursuing illegal aliens or prosecuting the laws they break.
 Discuss how proper enforcement of the law will apply to all residents of Huntington Beach, including illegal aliens living or visiting here.

-ANSWER: Note: Our recent lawsuit against California, where charter cities came out victorious in that decision, has just settled this point.
+ANSWER: Note: Our recent lawsuit against California, where Charter cities came out victorious in that decision, has just settled this point.
 So we do not have to follow SB54.
 Our officers and city can do what is needed to arrest those that do harm without fear of breaking the California’s law.
+We have LOCAL Control

 Here is what I have posted on my FB account: